Philip Seymour Hoffman: Early life and education

 Hoffman was baptized a Catholic and attended Mass as a child, but did not have a heavily religious upbringing.
 His parents divorced when he was nine, and the children were raised primarily by their mother.
 Hoffman's childhood passion was sports, particularly wrestling and baseball, but at age 12, he attended a stage production of Arthur Miller's All My Sons and was transfixed.
 He recalled in 2008, "I was changed—permanently changed—by that experience.
 It was like a miracle to me."
 Hoffman developed a love for the theater, and proceeded to attend regularly with his mother, who was a lifelong enthusiast.
 He remembered that productions of Quilters and Alms for the Middle Class, the latter starring a teenaged Robert Downey Jr., were also particularly inspirational.
 At age 14, Hoffman suffered a neck injury that ended his sporting activity, and he began to consider acting.
 Encouraged by his mother, he joined a drama club, and initially committed to it because he was attracted to a female member.

 Acting gradually became a passion for Hoffman: "I loved the camaraderie of it, the people, and that's when I decided it was what I wanted to do."
 At age 17, he was selected to attend the 1984 New York State Summer School of the Arts in Saratoga Springs, where he met his future collaborators Bennett Miller and Dan Futterman.
 Miller later commented on Hoffman's popularity at the time: "We were attracted to the fact that he was genuinely serious about what he was doing.
 Even then, he was passionate."
 Hoffman applied for several drama degree programs and was accepted to New York University's (NYU) Tisch School of the Arts.
 Between graduating from Fairport High School and beginning the program, he continued his training at the Circle in the Square Theatre's summer program.
 Hoffman had positive memories of his time at NYU, where he supported himself by working as an usher.
 With friends, he co-founded the Bullstoi Ensemble acting troupe.
-He received a drama degree in 1989.
+He earned a drama degree in 1989.